acceleratedscience/open-ad-toolkit/README.md

          cd ad4e-opentoolkit
          pip install -e .

     > **Note:** The `-e` flag stands for "editable".
-This means that instead of copying the package's files to the Python site-packages directory as in a regular installation, pip creates a symbolic link (symlink) from your package's source code directory into your Python environment.
+This means that instead of copying the package's files to the Python site-packages directory as in a regular installation, pip creates a symbolic link (symlink) from your package's source code directory into your Python environment.<br>
     > This way you can make changes to the source code of the package, and those changes are immediately reflected in your Python environment.
 You don't need to reinstall the package every time you make a change.

 **Testing a branch**<br>